CS2613-WI24-FR01B/exploration-activity-1-B-Fanjoy/NumPy.md

 ### Would you continue using this package/library?
 Why or why not?

 Absolutely, I would continue using NumPy.
 It has become an essential part of my Python toolkit for data analysis and numerical computing tasks.
-Its performance benefits and extensive functionality make it indispensable in my projects.
+I can see it becoming part of my daily usage if I persue data science as a career.

 [1]: https://numpy.org/doc/stable/user/whatisnumpy.html
 [2]: https://www.w3schools.com/python/numpy/numpy_intro.asp